Few athletes can tell a story to inspire like Monique Murphy.

 Suffering lacerations to her neck and chest, as well as multiple broken bones, Monique awoke after a week-long coma to discover her right foot had been amputated.

 After 8 surgeries Monique spent her 20th birthday, considering and later agreeing to, an elective below-the-knee amputation.
-Today, she is one of Australia’s leading Paralympic athletes with a silver medal from the 2016 Rio Paralympic Games – an achievement gained just 900 days after her accident.
+Monique then turned her hospital bed into a podium winning a silver medal from the 2016 Rio Paralympic Games – an achievement gained just 900 days after her accident.
+From there Monique was a member of the Australian Dolphins Leadership Team from 2017-2021 and has been selected for 5 consecutive senior swim teams.
+After missing selection for Tokyo Paralympics Monique is awaiting her 19th and 20th surgery and hopes to return to swimming in 2022/23.

 Monique proudly uses her ‘mermaid fin’ to adapt her training; utilising her body’s ability in the water.
-She believes she ‘woke up’ for a reason and by sharing her story, hopes to educate about the importance of a creative mindset to secure opportunity from adversity.
+She believes she ‘woke up’ for a reason and by sharing her story as a public speaker, hopes to educate about the importance of a creative mindset to secure opportunity from adversity.

 Monique is also an advocate for women’s health and mental well-being have been diagnosed with endometriosis and adenomyosis at age 26.